Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## scipy.special

-NumPy has over 60 ufuncs available [^4] for a range of mathematical functions and operations, but more specialized functions useful in the sciences and engineering are out of scope.
-Ufuncs for over 230 such functions can be found instead in `scipy.special`.[^5]
+NumPy has over 60 [ufuncs available](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs) for a range of mathematical functions and operations, but more specialized functions useful in the sciences and engineering are out of scope.
+Ufuncs for over 230 such functions can be found instead in `scipy.special`.

 Just for fun, let's use [`scipy.special.gamma`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.gamma.html), which implements a